telamon/ArduinoDSP/README.md

     I've been receiving a couple of emails inquiring about this project the past years, and I feel I should have left a few more notes in this readme.

-    The reason to why this project has been pretty much abondoned is because the Arduino doesn't have enough processing-power to accomplish any realtime signal processing.
+    The reason to why this project has been pretty much abandoned is because the Arduino doesn't have enough processing-power to accomplish any realtime signal processing.
     So after finally managing to get this project to just do a plain Audio-passthrough and realize the extremely bad quality and chunkyness of the sound I started looking for alternatives.